Apply to join the apprenticeship provider and assessment register (APAR)

 - must develop and deliver a quality apprenticeship as described by the Institute for Apprenticeships and Technical Education (opens in new tab)

-- will not join the RoATP until it completes all post application tasks - we'll tell you more about this in the application (not for supporting providers)
+- will not join the APAR until it completes all post application tasks - we'll tell you more about this in the application (not for supporting providers)

-- must agree to the conditions of acceptance for the RoATP (opens in new tab)
+- must agree to the conditions of acceptance for the APAR (opens in new tab)

 You'll need to allow approximately 12 weeks for them to assess your application.
 This may take longer during busy times.

-Once your organisation is on the RoATP, it will be:
+Once your organisation is on the APAR, it will be:

-- listed on the register of apprenticeship training providers (opens in new tab)
+- listed on the apprenticeship provider and assessment register (APAR) (opens in new tab)

 - eligible to receive government funding to train apprentices

-Being on the RoATP does not mean your organisation is recommended by ESFA.
-It cannot use ESFA as a 'kite-mark' or an award and will not have an identification number for the RoATP.
+Being on the APAR does not mean your organisation is recommended by DfE.
+It cannot use DfE as a 'kite-mark' or an award and will not have an identification number for the APAR.

 What you'll need